Blendify/blender-manual/blender_docs/manual/render/workflows/command_line.rst

 .. note::

    Arguments are executed in the order they are given!
-   The following command wont work, since the output and extension is set after blender is told to render:
+   The following command won't work, since the output and extension is set after blender is told to render:

    .. code-block:: sh